Arijit2175/VCS/README.md

 ## Overview
 This project is a **Version Control System (VCS)** tailored for **MySQL databases**.
 Inspired by Git, it enables commit tracking, branching, and merging directly in a relational environment.
 It uses a **Python backend** with **MySQL Connector**, and a **Tkinter GUI frontend** for ease of use.

+## Inspiration
+This system is inspired by the core principles of **Git**, reimagined through the lens of SQL.
+Instead of working with file systems and shell commands, the project reimplements Git logic—**commits**, **branches**, **merges**—as a database-backed version control engine.

+It blends **Python**, **MySQL**, and software design to explore how versioning works under the hood, making it a valuable learning project for developers wanting to deepen their understanding of both databases and DevOps tools.

 ## Features
 - Create and manage **branches**
 - Make **commits** with messages and parent tracking